 - The limited query does not provide specific drug/alcohol violation information from the driver’s record; it simply indicates there is information reported on the driver.

-- If the limited query indicates there is violation information available, the employer must have a specific driver consent executed and query the driver’s record with 24 hours.
+- If the limited query indicates there is violation information available, the employer must have a specific driver consent executed and then a full query must be requested the driver’s record with 24 hours.

 Additionally, prior to Jan 6, 2023, when hiring CDL drivers employers will be required to query the Clearinghouse and continue to request drug and alcohol testing histories from previous employers as required in 49 CFR §§40.25, 382.413 and 391.23.